Skip to content

 This helps search engines correctly categorise the page, and it helps users confirm that the page is relevant to their search.

 Title tags play an important role in SEO.
 They’re used by search engines to “crawl” your page and make sense of the content.
 They are also the user’s first impression of a webpage.
-This can make or break their interest in your brand, so it’s important to get it right!
+This can make or break their interest in your brand, so it’s important to get it right which starts with basic keyword research.

 A title tag is not the same as a heading tag.
 Both are HTML-based, but they’re used differently.
 These two types of tags are often confused because it’s common for them to use the same (or similar) copy.